 У a matrix of counts or a DGEList object or a SummarizedExperiment containing counts.
-Rows represent genes and columns represent samples. design numeric matrix giving the design matrix for the genewise linear models. dispersion negative binomial dispersions.
+Rows represent genes and columns represent samples. design numeric matrix giving the design matrix for the genewise linear models.
+Must be of full column rank.
+Defaults to a single column of ones, equivalent to treating the columns as replicate libraries. dispersion negative binomial dispersions.
 Can be a single value, or a vector of length nrow(y), or a matrix of the same size as y.
 If NULL and legacy=TRUE, then will be extracted from the DGEList object y.
 The trended dispersions will be extracted if present, otherwise common dispersion, or will be set to 0.05 if neither is present.
-If NULL and legacy=FALSE, then will be estimated using the top.proportion of most highly expressed genes. offset numeric matrix of same size as y giving offsets for the log-linear models.
+If NULL and legacy=FALSE, then will be estimated using the top.proportion of most highly expressed genes. offset offsets for the log-linear models containing log effective library sizes.
+Can be a single value, or a vector of length $ncol(y)$, or a matrix of the same size as y.
+If NULL, then will be computed by getOffset(y). lib.size numeric vector of length ncol(y) giving library sizes.
+Only used if offset=NULL, in which case offset is set to log(lib.size).
+Defaults to colSums(y).

+weights positive prior weights for the GLM fits.
 Can be a single value, or a vector of length ncol(y), or a matrix of the same size as y.
-If NULL, then will be computed by getOffset(y). lib.size numeric vector of length $ncol(y)$ giving library sizes.
-Only used if offset=NULL, in which case offset is set to $log(lib.size)$.
-Defaults to $colSums(y)$. weights numeric matrix of same size as y giving glm weights.
-If NULL, will be set to unity for all observations.

-abundance.trend

-logical, whether to allow an abundance trend for the QL-dispersion prior.
+If NULL, will be set to unity for all observations. abundance.trend logical, whether to allow an abundance trend for the quasi-dispersion prior.
 AveLogCPM numeric vector giving average log2-counts per million for each row of y.
-If covariate.trend numeric vector of length nrow(y).
-If non-NULL, then will be used instead of robust logical, whether to estimate the prior distribution for the QL-dispersions robustly.

-NULL, then will be computed by aveLogCPM(y).

-AveLogCPM as the covariate for the trended QL-dispersion prior.

-winsor.tail.p numeric vector of length 2 giving proportion to trim (Winsorize) from lower and upper tail of the distribution of genewise deviances when estimating the hyperparameters of the QL-dispersion prior.
-Used as input to squeezeVar when robust=TRUE.

-legacy logical, if TRUE then produce legacy results as for Bioconductor 3.16 and earlier.
-If FALSE, then use the new QL-dispersion estimation method with adjusted deviances.

-top.proportion the proportion of top highly expressed genes used to get an initial estimate of the NB dispersion.
+If NULL, then will be computed by $aveLogCPM(y)$. covariate.trend I numeric vector of length nrow(y).
+If non-NULL, then will be used instead of AveLogCPM as the covariate for the trended quasi-dispersion prior. robust logical, whether to estimate the prior distribution for the quasi-dispersions robustly. winsor.tail.p numeric vector of length 2 giving proportion to trim (Winsorize) from lower and upper tail of the distribution of genewise deviances when estimating the hyperparameters of the quasi-dispersion prior.
+Used as input to squeezeVar when robust=TRUE. legacy logical, if TRUE then produce legacy results as for Bioconductor 3.16 and earlier.
+If FALSE, then use the new quasi-dispersion estimation method with adjusted deviances. top.proportion the proportion of top highly expressed genes used to get an initial estimate of the NB dispersion.
 Only used when legacy=TRUE and dispersion=NULL.

-... other arguments are passed to glmFit.
+Defaults to a value chosen depending on the number of genes and the residual degrees of freedom, see Details. keep.unit.mat logical, whether to compute the matrice of adjusted unit deviances, degrees of freedom and leverage. other arguments are passed to glmFit.